tripdatabase/tripclick/index.md

 ### Terms and Conditions
 ### Legal Notices
 ### Contact Us
-If you have any questions regarding the dataset, please contact us:
+If you have any questions regarding the dataset or found an error on this page, please contact us:
 * Oleg Lesota (Johannes Kepler University, Linz, Austria)
 * Navid Rekab-Saz (Johannes Kepler University, Linz, Austria)